XAgo

 The Coding Challenge

-I've given myself a total of one week to develop the whole app from the ground up and, in the end, publish it on the App Store and the Google Play store.
+I gave myself one week to build the app from scratch and ship it on the App Store and Google Play.

 Although there was a time limit, I didn't want to cut corners on features.
 Below is a checklist of everything the app needs to do/support.